<< Yesterday

 2013 A proposal that would dramatically increase the number of reviewable plays is presented at the quarterly Owners Meetings by a committee consisting of Braves president John Schuerholz and former major league skippers Joe Torre and Tony La Russa.
 The rule change, to be formally voted on in November, allows a manager to ask an umpire to initiate a play review, with one challenge permitted in the first six innings and two more through the end of the game, without any provision to cover a missed call after a team uses all of its challenges.

 2015 David Denson becomes the first player affiliated with a major league organization to come out as gay, sharing his sexual orientation in an interview with the Journal Sentinel.
-The 20-year-old first baseman/outfielder had previously shared his ground-breaking news with his Helena Brewers teammates and went public after much soul-searching and consulting with Billy Bean, a former big-leaguer who came out of the closet after he retired.
+The 20-year-old first baseman/outfielder had previously shared his ground-breaking news with his Helena Brewers teammates before going public after much soul-searching and consulting with Billy Bean, a former big-leaguer who came out of the closet after he retired.

-2015 In Boston's 22-10 rout of the Mariners at Fenway Park, Jackie Bradley Jr. becomes the youngest player and first Red Sox to collect with five extra-base hits in a game.
+2015 In Boston's 22-10 rout of the Mariners at Fenway Park, Jackie Bradley Jr. becomes the youngest player and first Red Sox to collect five extra-base hits in a game.
 The 25-year-old outfielder's 5-for-6 performance, which included five runs scored and seven RBIs, consists of three doubles and two home runs.

 2020 Max Muncy hits the first leadoff sac fly in baseball history when he flies out to deep right field, scoring Chris Taylor, the Dodgers' ghost runner who stole third base on the second pitch of the tenth inning.
 Angels' reliever Keynan Middleton, who throws a perfect 1-2-3 inning, is tagged with the loss when the run proves to be the difference in the team's 6-5 loss in Anaheim.

-38 Fact(s) Found
+40 Fact(s) Found